jenkins-x/bdd-jx/Readme.md

 will install ginkgo gomega and dep

+To enable the `report` goal you will also need to install [xunit-viewer](https://github.com/lukejpreston/xunit-viewer) via:

+    make bootstrap-report

 ## Running the BDD tests

 If you are running the tests locally you probably want to set: